TNT equivalent

 TNT equivalent is a convention for expressing energy, typically used to describe the energy released in an explosion.
 A ton of TNT equivalent is a unit of energy defined by convention to be 4.184 gigajoules (1 gigacalorie).
-It is the approximate energy released in the detonation of a metric ton (1,000 kilograms) of trinitrotoluene (TNT).
-In other words, for each gram of TNT exploded, 4.184 kilojoules (or 4184 joules) of energy are released.
+It is the approximate energy released in the detonation of a metric ton (megagram) of trinitrotoluene (TNT).
+In other words, for each gram of TNT exploded, 4.184 kilojoules (or 1 kcal) of energy are released.

 This convention intends to compare the destructiveness of an event with that of conventional explosive materials, of which TNT is a typical example, although other conventional explosives such as dynamite contain more energy.

 A related concept is the physical quantity TNT-equivalent mass (or mass of TNT equivalent), expressed in the ordinary units of mass and its multiples: kilogram (kg), megagram (Mg) or tonne (t), etc.

+The unit is routinely used to describe the yield of nuclear weapons.
+The 1945 atomic bombings of Hiroshima and Nagasaki used the Little Boy and Fat Man bombs, with yields of 15 and 20 kilotons respectively.
+During the nuclear arms race, thermonuclear weapons were developed with yields in the megaton range.
+The largest nuclear weapon ever tested was the Tsar Bomba at 50 megatons.
+Only a handful of nuclear tests exceeded 10 megatons.
+Modern strategic nuclear weapons have yields of at least 100 kilotons.

 Kiloton and megaton

 The "kiloton (of TNT equivalent)" is a unit of energy equal to 4.184 terajoules (4.184×10^12 J).
 A kiloton of TNT can be visualized as a cube of TNT 8.46 m on a side.

 The "megaton (of TNT equivalent)" is a unit of energy equal to 4.184 petajoules (4.184×10^15 J).

 The kiloton and megaton of TNT equivalent have traditionally been used to describe the energy output, and hence the destructive power, of a nuclear weapon.
 The TNT equivalent appears in various nuclear weapon control treaties, and has been used to characterize the energy released in asteroid impacts.